hapifhir/lets-build/README.md

 * You can use the SEQN column as the resource ID for the Observation resources, but you will need to append something to it since there are 3 Observations per row.

-# Day 3 - Secure Your FHIR Server
+# Bonus - Secure Your FHIR Server

 In this exercise we will add simple authentication and authorization to our server.
 To keep things simple: